tapstream/tapstream-sdk/docs/docs.md

 ## Firing events with custom parameters

 Tapstream also allows you to attach key/value pairs to your events.
 The keys and values must be no more than 255 characters each (once in string form).

-In the following example, two events are fired.
-Both contain key/value pairs, and one is "one time only" while the other is not:
+In the following example, an event called `level-complete` with custom parameters for `score` and `skill` is fired.

 {% if platform == 'android' %}
     :::java